 A manager usually takes 10-15% commission from any deal a screenwriter garners.
-They are like an agent, but have a bigger role as they manage the screenwriter’s career as far as what projects they write.
+They are like an agent but have a more prominent role as they manage the screenwriter’s career as far as what projects they write.
 They help develop concepts and often take on a producer credit if the film is made.

-The powers that be will offer notes on a script after reading it.
-The notes will include their subjective opinions on various elements of the script, their creative and objective opinions, and business related directives.
+Industry insiders will offer notes on a script after reading it.
+The notes will include their subjective opinions on various elements of the script, their creative and objective opinions, and business-related directives.
 They are meant to help develop the screenplay into the best possible draft to attract talent and entice studio executives into giving it the green light.

-Options aren’t as prevalent as they were a decade ago, however, you still see them come up from time to time.
+Options aren’t as prevalent as they were a decade ago.
+However, you still see them come up from time to time.
 When the powers that be offer an option, they are saying that they will pay a certain fee — anywhere from $2,500-$10,000 — to take the script off of the open market and try to package and develop it themselves.
 Options last anywhere from six months to a year or more, which means that the screenwriter and their representation cannot shop the script elsewhere during that time.
-When the option time period is complete, the powers that be have the option of renewing for an agreed upon fee or releasing the script to shop elsewhere.
+When the option period is complete, the powers that be have the option of renewing for an agreed-upon fee or releasing the script to shop elsewhere.

 Package (or variations like Packaging, etc.)

-In development, this is a key term that all screenwriters should know.
-Packaging a film consists of attaching a name actor, director, and possibly a certain producer, or even financing.
-This is what producers, development executives, agents, and managers are tasked to do in order to take the final package to the studio for consideration.
-The reason many screenplays linger in Development Hell is because they never get properly packaged and waiting for a screenplay to be packaged can be a harrowing experience for screenwriters, but necessary.
+In development, this is a crucial term that all screenwriters should know.
+Packaging a film consists of attaching a name actor, director, and possibly a particular producer, or even financing.
+This is what producers, development executives, agents, and managers are tasked to do to take the final package to the studio for consideration.
+The reason many screenplays linger in Development Hell is that they never get adequately packaged and waiting for a screenplay to be packaged can be a harrowing experience for screenwriters, but necessary.

-A pitch is used throughout different stages of development and production, such as casting and distribution, as well as to urge film producers to further fund a project.
+A pitch is used throughout different stages of development and production, such as casting and distribution, as well as to urge film producers to fund a project further.
 Everyone pitches in Hollywood.
 Screenwriters have to pitch to producers and development executives, as well as representation.
 They have to pitch to studios and talent.

 A pitch consists of a presentation to the powers that be, usually starting with the logline and then going into more depth about characters, plot, tone, genre, etc.